rcos/rcos-handbook/docs/overview/one_page.md

 | **D** | Makes few status updates of little to no value and does not contribute to other forms of documentation.                                                                                                                                            |
 | **F** | Makes no status updates and contributes no effort toward documenting the project.
 Project does not have a meaningful README or license.                                                                                                            |

-### 15% - Presentations
+### 15% - Expo Presentation

 You need to develop the ability to represent yourself, your project and RCOS.
-Presentations like the Final Presentation at the RCOS expo are critical to this learning goal.
+Presentations like the Final Presentation at the RCOS Expo are critical to this learning goal.

 | Grade | Description                                                                                                                                                                             |
 | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |